YDD9/YDD9-YDD9.github.io/_posts/2016-12-14-Git from zero.markdown

 ```
 git checkout mybranch1
 ```
-Create a branch `mycranch2` and go to this branch immediately 'git checkout -b mybranch2'.
+Create a branch `mycranch2` and go to this branch immediately `git checkout -b mybranch2`.